Reinforcement Learning from Compiler and Language Server Feedback: Selectors and Repositioning

-Ties are broken lexicographically on $(\texttt{uri},\texttt{range})$, inducing a total order.
-Each bundle records the weights, features, and normalization steps used for auditability, and surfaces top‑$k$ alternatives when $\max \mathrm{score}<\tau$ (indicating ambiguity).
+Candidates are sorted by descending score and then by ascending $(\texttt{uri},\texttt{range})$, inducing a total order.
+Let $\Delta$ be the margin between the top two scores, with $\Delta=\infty$ when only a single candidate exists.
+A selector is accepted automatically only when the top score is at least $\tau$ and $\Delta\ge\delta$; otherwise the bundle surfaces top-$k$ alternatives with explanations, and mutating commands require explicit target confirmation.

-\paragraph{Correctness sketch.} Under a frozen snapshot, symbolic and AST selectors resolve to a unique target or return \texttt{E/AMBIGUOUS}.
-For anchors, if the snippet hash matches within the context window and no conflicting exact matches exist, \textsc{Relocate} returns the original range with score $1.0$; otherwise, it ranks candidates by the convex combination above.
+\textbf{Correctness sketch.} Under a frozen snapshot, an exact \texttt{docVersion} map returns the corresponding certified range.
+Symbolic and AST selectors either resolve to a unique structural target or produce a ranked candidate set with explicit disambiguation evidence; uniqueness is not assumed in the presence of overloads, shadowing, or duplicate names.
+For anchors, if the snippet hash and context match exactly and no conflicting exact matches exist, \textsc{Relocate} returns a certified candidate with score $1$; otherwise it ranks candidates by Eq.~(1).
 Deterministic sort keys ensure identical outputs across runs.

-\paragraph{Error taxonomy.} Bundles carry structured error codes and, where applicable, disambiguation candidates with scores and explanations.
-Common errors include: \texttt{E/NOT\_FOUND}, \texttt{E/AMBIGUOUS}, \texttt{E/VERSION\_SKEW}, and \texttt{E/INDEXING\_MISMATCH}.
+\textbf{Error taxonomy.} Bundles carry structured error codes and, where applicable, disambiguation candidates with scores and explanations.
+Common errors include \texttt{E/NOT\_FOUND}, \texttt{E/AMBIGUOUS}, \texttt{E/VERSION\_SKEW}, and \texttt{E/INDEXING\_MISMATCH}.